Boxxfish/ViewGD/README.md

 The philosophy of this library is to augment Godot's UI capabilities, not replace it.
 Thanks to the engine's hierarchical node system, signals, lambdas, and `$nodepath` syntax, all the pieces are already there.
 The only pain point is managing internal component state, which is where this comes in.
 If you haven't used a reactive UI framework before, [this is a good primer](https://vuejs.org/guide/extras/reactivity-in-depth.html)!

 ## Installation
-All you need to do to use this library is either clone or download this repo, then copy `ViewGD.gd` into your project.
+All you need to do to use this library is either clone or download this repo, then copy `view_gd.gd` into your project.
 Doesn't matter which folder you put it in, it'll still work.
 Optionally, you can copy the [script_templates](https://docs.godotengine.org/en/stable/tutorials/scripting/creating_script_templates.html) folder to cut down on boilerplate.
 Whenever you want to create a new UI component, create a new `Control` node and select the `UI` template!

 ## Tutorial
 At its core, ViewGD is just a reactive state manager.
 You declare some data, bind it to node properties, and those properties will update automatically whenever the data changes.
 Create a Button node, and add a new script to it, using the default Godot template.
 Add this boilerplate at the top of the script: